XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-12-24-TrueNAS-Unraid.md

     - Unraid's built in array, is the most power efficient option, for write-once, read-many.
 See [Power Efficient Storage](#power-efficient-storage)
 6. A nice app store.
 (Use both- and you will know what I mean)
 7. ACLs that aren't a PITA.
 [Google: "Reddit TrueNAS ACLs"](https://www.google.com/search?q=reddit+truenas+ACLs){target=_blank}
     - Seriously- Unraid's ACLs are very, very easy.
 They just work.
 TrueNAS- takes a bit more effort.
-They- aren't nearly as powerful, but, for a simple NAS, thats OK.
+    - TrueNAS hands down has much more powerful ACLs, but- for most home uses- the simple ACLs used by Unraid, is PERFECTLY acceptable.
+    - Think about it- how many of our labs have more then a single user?
 8. Need more storage?
 Add a disk.
     - Size does not need to match.
 As long as the parity disk is equal or larger in size, you can expand the array.